hatsopoulos-lab/marmoset-trajectory_and_network_encoding_model/README.md

 # marmoset-trajectory_and_network_encoding_model

 Contains code for analysis and visualization of data for a manuscript in final stages of preparation.
+Some of the code is complete, but some requires cleanup prior to publishing.

 ### Basic Steps
 1. Generate functional networks and peri-event time histograms to assess unit modulation.